-The information provided by the standard error of measurement (SEM) for a given score is important because it assists in determining the accuracy of examinees' classifications.
-It allows a probabilistic statement to be made about an individual's test score.
+The information provided by the standard error of measurement (SEM) for a given score is important because helps understand the accuracy of examinees' classifications.
+It allows for a probabilistic statement to be made about the amount of precision on student's reported score.
 For example, if a student scores 100 with SEM of 2, then one can conclude with a 68% certainty (1 standard error) that the student score is accurate within plus or minus 2 points.
 In other words, a 68% confidence interval for a score of 100 is 98-102.
 If that student were to be retested, his or her score would be expected to be in the range of 98-102 about 68% of the time.

-The standard error of measurement at the scale score cuts for achievement levels for the North Carolina EOG and EOC Math assessments are provided in Table 10.2 below.
-For students with scores within 2 standard deviations of the mean (95% of the students), standard errors are typically 2 to 3 points.
-For most of the EOG and EOC Math scale scores, the standard error of measurement in the middle range of scores, particularly at the cut point between Level 2 and Level 3, is generally around 3 points.
-Scores at the lower and higher ends of the scale (above the 97.5th percentile and below the 2.5th percentile) have standard errors of measurement of 5 to 6 points.
+The standard error of measurement at the scale score cuts for achievement levels for the North Carolina EOG and EOC ELA assessments are provided in Table 10.2 below.
+For students with scores within 2 standard deviations of the mean (95% of the students), standard errors are typically 2 to 3 scale points.
+For most of the EOG and EOC ELA scale scores, the standard error of measurement in the middle range of scores, particularly at the cut point between Level II and Level III, is generally around 3 points.
+Scores at the lower and higher ends of the scale (above the 97.5th percentile and below the 2.5th percentile) have standard errors of measurement of approximately 5 to 6 points.
 This is typical for extreme scores which allow less measurement precision because of a lack of informative items at those ability ranges.